BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/hyperledger_lesson08.md

 <h3><b>INSTALLATION PROCEDURE</b></h3>

-<span">Before we start, you'll want to make sure the first network example is down.
-Be sure to run this command from the first-network directory.</span>
+Before we start, you'll want to make sure the first network example is down.
+Be sure to run this command from the first-network directory.

 {% include callouts/terminal.html
     title="shut down the network and clear docker" user="alex@ubuntu"